Special Education

 Topical advanced and independent studies course in special and inclusive education.
 May be repeated.
 Prerequisite(s): written consent of instructor.
 (Variable)

 Advanced seminar in special and inclusive education topics.
 May be repeated on different topics for a maximum of 9 hours.
-Prerequisite(s): graduate standing.
 (Fall)

 Requires written consent of department.
 May be repeated for maximum of 9 hours.
 (Fall and Spring)

-SPED 6293.
-Qualitative Research in Special Education — 3 hrs.
+SPIE 6293.
+Qualitative Research in Special and Inclusive Education — 3 hrs.

 In-depth methodological understanding of qualitative research and the opportunity to conduct qualitative research projects in special educational settings.
 Prerequisite(s): MEASRES 6205.
 (Fall)